 Indications for research

-Ultrasound of the kidney vessels is prescribed by a nephrologist for many disorders in the kidneys.
-There are certain symptoms and conditions that indicate the possible presence of kidney disease, which are indications for this ultrasound examination:
+Ultrasound scanning of renal vessels is prescribed by a nephrologist for many kidney disorders.
+There are certain symptoms and conditions that indicate possible availability Kidney diseases that are indications for this ultrasound examination:

-5. Changes in the general analysis of urine (OAM): the presence of blood (erythrocytes), protein, an increase in the number of leukocytes, a change in density.
+5. Changes in general analysis urine (UAM): presence of blood (red blood cells), protein, increased number of leukocytes, change in density.

 6. Attacks of renal colic.